sharetribe/flex-docs/src/docs/concepts-users-and-authentication/users-and-authentication-in-flex/index.md

 Sharetribe has two possible roles for a registered user: customer and provider.
 All users can be both customers and providers by default.
-This means that even if a person has created a listing, which means they can be a provider, they can also be a customer on someone else's listing.
+This means that all users by default can be the party making a payment in a transaction, i.e. a customer, as well as the party receiving a payment in another transaction, i.e. a provider.

 If you want to limit certain users to only customers or only providers, you will need to create those limitations in your client application.